aplteam/Cider/mkdocs/docs/user-commands.md

 		Consider instead using the API function `⎕SE.Cider.OpenProject`.

 `-ignoreUserExec`
-: Do not execute the User Exec function specified in the project configuration.
+: Do not execute the [`init`](configuration.md#init) function specified in the project configuration.

 `-import`
 : Do not link the built APL objects to their source files.
-Any changes I make to the objects in the workspace will leave the source files unchanged.
+No changes I make in the workspace will change the source files; nor will changes to the source files be mirrored in the workspace.
+Ignore the configuration [`watch`](configuration.md#watch) setting.

 `-noPkgLoad`
  : Do not load the project’s Tatin packages.